Ihtishammehmood/Python/ML(Random Forest).md

 ``````
 ## checking null Values

-Null values can be very prblematic when it comes to data analyis or data creating a machine learning models.
+Null values can be very problematic when it comes to data analysis or data creating a machine learning models.
 Dealing with null values should be the primary concern.

 ``````python
 df.isnull().sum()